nkleck/MWBox/config/toolbox/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Initializing the GUI

+Some tools like pdfwalker require the use of a GUI. see below for GUI initialization

 To turn the GUI feature on/off, install the GUI, and check if it is installed
 go to the config dir and run the gui.sh script